ClusterHQ/flocker/docs/gettinginvolved/infrastructure/vagrant.rst

 #.
 Click "Create version" and then "Create new provider".

 #.
-Set the new provider as "virtualbox" and set the URL to be the public link retrieved earlier.
+Set the new provider as "``virtualbox``" and set the URL to be the public link retrieved earlier.

 #.
 Click "Release now".